 About the Program

-A range of funding will be offered through AIIP, including smaller grants for on-farm improvements and larger grants for processing projects.
-There will be no match required and no minimum request amount.
+A range of funding was offered through AIIP, including smaller grants for on-farm improvements and larger grants for processing projects.
+There was no no match required and no minimum request amount.

 Examples of eligible investments include: